aerenchyma/ProgramsInformationPeople/_sources/StringFormatting/ExtraExercises.rst

    myTests().main()

 5. The list of tuples, ``order``, contains information about pizza orders.
 It contains information on whether or not the order is a pickup or delivery, how many pizzas were ordered, the kind of pizzas, and in how many minutes they need to be ready.
 Create a list called ``response`` that gives a response to each order.
-For a delivery, if the order input is ("delivery", 1, "cheese", 10), the response should be "Your 1 cheese pizza will be delivered in 10 minutes".
-If the order is a pickup, the response should be "Come pick up your 1 cheese pizza in 10 minutes".
+For a delivery, if the order input is ("delivery", 1, "cheese", 10), the response should be "Your 1 cheese pizzas will be delivered in 10 minutes".
+If the order is a pickup, the response should be "Come pick up your 1 cheese pizzas in 10 minutes".
+(The word "pizza" should always be plural in the responses for this problem, but for an extra challenge that will not pass the test available here: how would you write code so that if the number is 1, the sentence has "pizza", and if it is more than 1, the sentence has "pizzas"?)

 .. activecode:: ee_interpolation_05
    :tags: StringFormatting/Interpolation.rst